radionets-project/radionets/README.md

 ![](resources/combined_hist_area.png)
 * Histogram of flux difference in core component on a dedicated test dataset.
 Example image below.
 ![](resources/combined_hist_mean_diff.png)
+* Included, but not yet fully operational
   * Histogram of differences between predicted and true MS-SSIM values on a dedicated test dataset
   * Histogram of differences between predicted and true dynamic range values on a dedicated test dataset

 ## Contributors